FEMR/installer-femr/README.md

 ### Building the installer via advanced installer

 To compile the installer via advanced installer, create a new project with the file location as the windowsInstaller file location.
 Add all of the files in ./newFemr to the applications folder in the target computer.
-Add the docker desktop installation to the prerequisite condition for instillation.
-Add the cache to the project then build the project as a single exe file with the documents included.
+Press build button on advanced installer to build the EXE.
+After a successful build, press the output folder button on the same tool bar as build.
+Run the EXE located in the output folder.
+Once wizard has finished, run the powershell (.ps1) script in the new installation folder created by the EXE.
+The powershell script will open docker and run docker-compose up, you can then navigate to localhost:9000 in your preferred browser to run fEMR.

 ## Other Repositories